 After looking at larger apartments in New York City we decided that maybe a move to the suburbs was in order.
 TIP did not have a driver’s license; she had spent her adult life in NYC and never had the need to get one.
 If we were going to move to the “country” she would need to learn how to drive.

 TIP started taking driving lessons.
-Each Saturday morning she would eagerly wait in the lobby of our building and take a full hour of lessons on the quiet weekend morning streets of Manhattan.
+Each Saturday morning she would eagerly wait in the lobby of our building and take a full hour of lessons on the quiet weekend morning square grid streets of Manhattan.
 She always returned from the lessons excited.
 TIP must have been a natural because she got her NY State driver’s license rather quickly.

-TIP handles the tunnel and its curves just fine.
+TIP handles the tunnel just fine.
 We paid the toll, and then came a long gentle rising six lane sweep to the left and up of the start of the Long Island Expressway (LIE).
 TIP seemed to freeze, white knuckled the steering wheel, and went straight starting a right drift out of our lane.
 I gentle nudged the wheel to the left keeping the car heading in that gentle left arc and again the drifting of the car to the right.
 Adjust, drift, adjust, drift …

 “You OK?”
 I asked.
 “Want to pull over and switch seats” (not a good idea on the LIE but traffic was light).